Purchasing Policies and Procedures

 3.2 Facsimile (FAX).
 Prepare a list of your needs and the specification and transmit it to the supplier.
 It is important to include in a prominent position, the phrase "REQUEST FOR BID" so the supplier does not think it is an order.

 3.3 Written Request for Bid.
-Similar to a facsimile quotation except the document is mailed to the suppliers.
+Similar to a facsimile quotation except the document is emailed to the suppliers.

 3.4 Price Lists.
 Prices may be taken from current price lists or advertisements.
 These lists MUST be current and appropriate for the commodity area.
 It is best to check with the supplier by phone or facsimile to confirm the pricing.
 In many cases, there may be an additional discount for a quantity purchase or an educational institution discount.
 This is particularly true for computer equipment.